fabiodcorreia/wg-concierge/README.md

 # WG-Concierge
-WG-Concierge allow to add new devices quickly with need to connect to the server remotly, it's mostly and ingress tool for WireGuard networks
+WG-Concierge allow to add new devices quickly with no need to connect to the server remotly, it's mostly and ingress tool for WireGuard networks

 ## Conditions
 - WG-Concierge needs to be installed on the server with root access (this should change but for now needs the same access as wg)